jayeshbhandarkar/Web-Based-Online-Voting-System/README.md

 - Username: ssvps@gmail.com
 - Password: pass@123

 ⬤ Please do ⭐ the Repository, if it helped you in anyway.

-Thankyou